krishnakadiyala/NPAcourse/slides/data/M05_Ansible.md

 # Lab Time

-- Lab 12 - Getting Started with Jinja2 Templating in Ansible
+- Lab 11 - Getting Started with Jinja2 Templating in Ansible
-- Lab 13 - Using Improved Jinja2 Templates
+- Lab 12 - Using Improved Jinja2 Templates
-- Lab 14 - Using Network Centric Jija2 Filters

 ---